rgantonio/digiforge/scripts/pnr/voltus/pgv_gen/README.md

 # Main References
-:warning: You need to have a Cadence account to access these links.
+:warning: **You need to have a Cadence account to access these links**.
 This guide is a synthesized version of all the information.
 The steps can vary from version to version so keep this updated as much as possible.

 :bookmark: [Cadence: Power and Rail Analysis Using Voltus IC Integrity](https://support.cadence.com/apex/ArticleAttachmentPortal?id=a1O0V00000912FMUAY&pageName=ArticleContent)
 - This has a more comprehensive guide.
 Might as well read it while running the scripts to understand each step.